wescoleman/firstTwitterAPIApp/README.md

 I have it set so that localhost:1234 is the address that the data is displayed

 There is also a json file output that outputs the entire rihanna query as a json file

+#1(b)
+For the second part I added a routes folder to stay orginized and started messing around with the google NLP api in the second route /GNLP

+These are asynchronous functions for sentiment analysis on text and it was fun to type in different texts and quotes to feel it out

+due to their asynchronicity I was struggling to get the simple res.send() function to output to the page properly because I need to work with that in a synchronus manner instead. later on this may not be an issue as I might be dynamically updating HTML or something along those lines

+In this code included the first line of I Feel Pretty from West Side Story and showed the sentiment analysis